 eHealth is a growing industry that is already transforming how healthcare is delivered.
 It is cost-effective, user-driven, and accessible.
 It aims to increase access to quality health care for as many people as possible.
 The purpose of eHealth is to increase the number of health consumers in any community by leveraging information and communication technologies.
 It is also aimed at improving access and quality of healthcare systems.

 Despite a range of benefits for health, AI is not without risk.
-Although massive data sets are required to train Machine Learning models, the issue of privacy and security are significant obstacles to implementing AI in SAAS industry.
+Although massive data sets are required to train Machine Learning in Sales models, the issue of privacy and security are significant obstacles to implementing AI in SAAS industry.
 More than six-thirds of the UK population are uncomfortable with sharing personal data.
 Further, there is a lack of accurate, accessible patient data.
 As a result, AI in health may not be suitable for every patient.

 AI may exacerbate social inequity.
 Data sets must reflect accurate patient demographics, but these are overwhelmingly white males.
 Moreover, a lack of data on minorities may lead to biases in diagnosis and treatment.
 Additionally, AI may encourage patients to make self-diagnose and self-medicate, which could negatively impact the medical field.
 Furthermore, it could encourage healthcare practitioners to discriminate against patients based on their HIV status.